-A decision about having a baby or having an abortion is a deeply personal, private decision best left to a woman, her family, and her doctor.
+A decision about having a baby or having an abortion is a deeply personal, private decision best left to a person, their family, and their doctor.
 Yet some politicians remain obsessed with interfering.

 Abortion is one of the most common medical procedures performed today, and it’s incredibly safe.
-But laws that make it difficult if not impossible for a woman to get an abortion if she needs one, particularly if she is poor, are increasing at an alarming pace.
+But laws that make it difficult if not impossible for a person to get an abortion if they need one, particularly if they are poor, are increasing at an alarming pace.
 Since 2011, states have enacted more restrictions to abortion than they did in the previous 10 years combined.
-Extremist politicians continue to work to shut down women’s health centers, cut off access to affordable birth control, and shame women who have abortions.
+Extremist politicians continue to work to shut down people’s health centers, cut off access to affordable birth control, and shame people who have abortions.

-Through litigation, advocacy, and public education, we strive to ensure that every woman has the opportunity to make a real decision and the ability to get the care she needs.
-With your help, the ACLU stands ready to block efforts to take this decision away from women and their families.
+Through litigation, advocacy, and public education, we strive to ensure that every person has the opportunity to make a real decision and the ability to get the care they need.
+With your help, the ACLU stands ready to block efforts to take this decision away from people and their families.

-Our work focuses on a range of issues, including protecting access to affordable contraception, protecting a woman’s ability to make personal, private decisions about pregnancy and abortion, and fighting pregnancy discrimination.
+Our work focuses on a range of issues, including protecting access to affordable contraception, protecting a person’s ability to make personal, private decisions about pregnancy and abortion, and fighting pregnancy discrimination.